Have you Been Charged with Computer Trespass in Georgia?

 Penalty for Computer Trespass in Georgia

 A person convicted of computer trespass in Georgia will receive a fine up to $50,000, up to 15 years in prison, or both.
+It is treated as a felony conviction.

 However, if a person or property was injured because of the computer trespass, the victim may sue to recover any damages sustained and the cost of the lawsuit.
 Damages can include loss of profits and any expense the victim had to pay because of the trespass.
 However, the amount of restitution ordered cannot exceed the damage done to the victim.